1. News

 Jumeirah Beach Residence has a 7km boardwalk with international restaurants, beach clubs and shops.
 The beach area has lifeguard stations, shaded play equipment and cabana rentals while the promenade hosts year-round events and pop-ups.

-This 3km artificial canal city offers luxury yacht tours and sunset dinner cruises for AED 220-260 per person including meals and entertainment.
-Dubai Marina has skyscrapers reflecting in the water, luxury yachts and restaurants.
-The illuminated skyscrapers make evening experiences even more memorable.
+This 3-kilometre-long city with artificial canals offers luxurious yacht cruises and sunset dinners in Dubai, including meals and entertainment.
+Dubai Marina is all about skyscrapers reflecting in the water, luxury yachts and restaurants.
+The illuminated skyscrapers make the evening experience even more unforgettable.
+This is the best neighbourhood to stay in, so accommodation in Dubai is worth choosing here, in private apartments from Two Continents.

 The landscaped walkway is perfect for evening socialising with city views and access to waterfront cafes and shisha lounges that capture Dubai’s cosmopolitan lifestyle.